Unsupervised Monocular Depth Learning with Integrated Intrinsics and Spatio-Temporal Constraints: Introduction

 To this end, we propose an unsupervised, single-network monocular depth inference approach that considers both spatial and temporal geometric constraints to resolve the scale of a predicted depth map.
-These ``spatio-temporal" constraints are enforced within the reconstruction loss functions of our network during training (Fig.~\ref{fig1}), which aim to minimize the photometric difference between a warped frame and the actual next frame (forward-backward) while simultaneously maximize the disparity consistency between a pair of stereo frames (left-right).
-Unlike previous approaches, we consider camera intrinsics as an additional unknown parameter to be inferred and demonstrate accurate inference of both depth and camera parameters through a sequence of purely monocular frames; this is all performed in a single end-to-end network to minimize implemetation overhead.
+These ``spatio-temporal" constraints are enforced within the reconstruction loss functions of our network during training (Fig.~\ref{fig1}), which aim to minimize the photometric difference between a warped frame and the actual next frame (forward-backward) while simultaneously maximizing the disparity consistency between a pair of stereo frames (left-right).
+Unlike previous approaches, we consider camera intrinsics as an additional unknown parameter to be inferred and demonstrate accurate inference of both depth and camera parameters through a sequence of purely monocular frames; this is all performed in a single end-to-end network to minimize implementation overhead.

-Our main contributions are as follows: (1) we propose an unsupervised, single-network architecture for monocular depth inference which takes advantage of the geometric constraints found in both spatial and temporal directions; (2) a novel loss function that integrates unknown camera intrinsics directly into the depth prediction network with analysis that there is sufficient supervisory signal to regress these parameters; and (3) an analysis of our proposed architecture's performance on the KITTI driving dataset \cite{Menze2015CVPR} as compared to the current state-of-the-art.
+Our main contributions are as follows: (1) we propose an unsupervised, single-network architecture for monocular depth inference which takes advantage of the geometric constraints found in both spatial and temporal directions; (2) a novel loss function that integrates unknown camera intrinsics directly into the single-network training procedure; and (3) extensive performance and run-time analyses of our proposed architecture to verify our methods.
+These efforts were in support of NASA's Jet Propulsion Laboratory's Networked Belief-aware Perceptual Autonomy (NeBula) framework \cite{agha2021nebula} as part of Team CoSTAR in the DARPA SubT Challenge.